Apanatshka/Apanatshka.github.io/_posts/2017-02-15-physical-quantity-as-type.md

 everything you could possibly need.
 That takes a bit of time, but if everyone just contributes to the one crate, you should be able to collect everything you need[^precision].
 It could be that simple.
 Unless I'm overlooking something?
 Eh, whatever ¯\\\_(ツ)\_/¯

+> **EDIT**: But what about all the other features in the Rust type system?
+What about type
+> parameters and traits and macros and, heck, why not even compiler plugins.
+Well.. that another
+> thing you'll need to figure out on a per language basis.
+I suggesting keeping a look out for the
+> release of the [uom crate](https://github.com/iliekturtles/uom), which is iteratively improving
+> a units of measure implementation, based on quantities and normalisation actually :)

 [^overhead]: Or perhaps the low-level devs mostly care about the memory overhead of the enums?
 Or maybe even about the branching in the code during calculations?
 In that case you should go with the normalising approach I guess.
 [^precision]: I guess there is the issue of control over precision, which languages with first-class units have better since they can (I think) have any type + unit combination.
 Maybe we can do something with type parameters..
 Hmm, something to ponder/try.